 Hedging An action taken by a buyer or seller to protect income against changes in prices, interest rates or exchange rates.

-Horizontal equity A key principle in taxation that holds that similarly situated taxpayers should face a similar tax treatment or tax burden, i.e. taxpayers earning same amount of income or capital should be accorded equal treatment.
-Hybrid instruments A financial instrument that has characteristics of both debt and equity, such as convertible debt or redeemable preference shares.
+A key principle in taxation that holds that similarly situated taxpayers Horizontal equity should face a similar tax treatment or tax burden, i.e. taxpayers earning the same amount of income or capital should be accorded equal treatment.